TempGenomics-RCN/website/website_instructions.md

 Text:
 **bold** - wrap word with two stars
 *italic* - wrap word with one star
-* Bullet pont - a single star at the begging of line
+* Bullet point - a single star at the begging of line
    * - indent a single start for a sub-bullet point

 Headers